-The Modern Pentathlon events of Second Youth Olympic Games will be held in the Nanjing International Expo Centre and the Nanjing Olympic Sports Centre from 22 to 26 August, 2014.
+The Modern Pentathlon events of the Second Summer Youth Olympic Games will be held in the Nanjing International Expo Centre and the Nanjing Olympic Sports Centre from 22 to 26 August, 2014.

 Three events including a men’s event, a women’s event and a mixed team relay event.